ibra0203/py-insta-bot-with-unfollows/README.md

 The bot requires one table called followed_users within the database with two fields (username, date_added)

 ## Installation
-After filling in the missing information in settings.json, run InstaBot.py
+1. Fill in the missing information in settings.json
+2. Change line 4 in InstaBot.py to include your chromedrive path
+3. run InstaBot.py:
 ```
 python InstaBot.py
 ```

 ## Settings
 ```